-Have a cellphone?
-Expect a message from the feds this afternoon
+Feds send first emergency message test to cell phones

-If you have a cellphone, expect it to buzz and beep loudly this afternoon around 2:18 p.m.
-EDT.
+If you have a cell phone, it probably buzzed and beeped loudly Wednesday afternoon around 2:18 p.m.
+ET.

-"Presidential Alert," the screen will say.
+"Presidential Alert," the screen said.
 "THIS IS A TEST of the National Wireless Emergency Alert System.
 No action is needed."

 Accidents, disasters and safety